-If you intend to stick around for a few months and study hard (we did hear it takes 2 years of hard study to become fluent in Korean...), you’ll need to apply for a student visa at the South Korean Embassy before your departure.
+If you intend to stick around for a few months and study hard (the U.S. Foreign Service Institute estimates it takes about 2,200 hours to become fluent in Korean), you’ll need to apply for a student visa at the South Korean Embassy before your departure.

 Life in South Korea

 What are two great ways to learn a language?
 Relax and listen to some music!